IGVC-SIM/igvc-autonav-sim/src/Mapping/README.md

-## To run rtabmapping on your environment, download this file to your workspace and simply run:
+## To run rtabmapping on your environment, download the launch file to your workspace and simply run:
 ### roslaunch rtab_mapping.launch hector:=true camera:=false

 ## If you download the launch file to a package(say mapping) in your workspace, run: